acritelli/aws-labs/lab_5_create_RR_and_AMI.md

 3. Try to link a new photo, as done in previous labs.
     * The upload attempt should fail and a MySQL message should be displayed.

-**Question:** Why did the attempt to publish an image fail?

 ## Step 4: Create an AMI

 Note: creating an AMI will cause your instance to reboot, and you will lose connectivity during the reboot process.

-**Question:** Describe some different ways that you could share an AMI with others.

-**Question:** Do the public DNS name and IP address of an instance change during reboot?

 ## Step 5: Revert the web app configuration

 Now that we have created an AMI for our auto scaling group, it is safe to revert the configuration of the web application to use the master database.
 Remember, the current EC2 instance will be used to manage the web application, and access to the interface will be restricted by IP address.

 Connect to your instance over SSH and perform the following.

 ## Documentation